Evolution of Periodicals

 Noted American weeklies included Harper's Weekly (New York, 1857–1916), for which George W. Curtis wrote famous editorials and Thomas Nast drew cartoons; and the Independent (New York and Boston, 1848–1928), at first Congregationalist under Henry Ward Beecher (1861–63) and Theodore Tilton (1863–70) but later a nonsectarian, crusading publication.
 The Overland Monthly (San Francisco, 1868–1935) had many distinguished contributors and was edited (1868–70) by Bret Harte.
 The sensational exposés by the muckrakers of political, social, and economic injustices brought fame to McClure's (New York, 1893–1928); Hampton's Magazine (New York, 1898–1912); Cosmopolitan (New York, 1886–, greatly altered in 1965); Collier's (New York, 1880–1957); and others.

 The New Yorker (1925–) is known for urbane humor and high literary standards.
 Reader's Digest (1922–), a small-format monthly, first offered condensations of books and magazine articles, and now prints original reports as well.
 It has built a vast circulation and issues many foreign-language editions.
-News is summarized, analyzed, and categorized according to topics each week in Time (New York, 1923–); Newsweek (New York, 1933–2012, online only from 2013), which formerly competed more directly with Time, now emphasizes opinion and commentary.
+News is summarized, analyzed, and categorized according to topics each week in Time (New York, 1923–); Newsweek (New York, in print 1933–2012, online only 2013–), which formerly competed more directly with Time, now emphasizes opinion and commentary.
 The great picture weeklies Life (1936) and Look (1937), despite their enormous circulations, succumbed in the late 1960s and early 70s to the pressure of rising production costs and television competition that profoundly injured all but special-interest magazine publishing.
 Life was revived from 1978 to 2000 as a monthly and has since been reissued in occasional special editions and as a newspaper insert (2004–7).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.